Updated May 16, 2026§ For Pets

 Will AirTag survive water retrieves?

 AirTag itself is IP67 rated (30 minutes at 1 meter), but the rating assumes occasional brief immersion, not repeated waterfowl retrieves.
-A TagVault Pet holder upgrades the system to its own IP67 enclosure with additional sealing.
-We had zero water ingress across 6 days of marsh hunting with the TagVault Pet enclosure.
+A TagVault Pet holder upgrades the system to its own IP69 enclosure with additional sealing, which is built to keep water out through repeated marsh retrieves rather than the occasional splash AirTag's bare rating covers.

 What's the cheapest tracker that actually works for hunting dogs?